-I took the lens through its paces a while back and here’s what I found out about the Sigma 18-250!
+I took the lens through its paces over the weekend and here’s what I found out about the Sigma 18-250!
 In the interests of full disclosure, I should also note that this was actually requested by myself for review, and that I am not being compensated in any manner by the good folks at Sigma.
-So, this is, in fact, a loaner and I am required to send it back!
+So, this is, in fact, a loaner and I am required to send it back no later than June 26th.
+Since I will be busy next weekend, decided I should get the review shots done with this weekend so the lenses can be shipped back on schedule.

 - Weight – this has a nice solid feel to it.
 With I think a total of 13 elements in here, it’s no surprise that it doesn’t feel the slightest bit flimsy.
 The weight adds a certain durability, but I still took things carefully as this is only on loan from Sigma for the purposes of this review.
 Compared to the 70-200, it certainly felt heavier, but I am not sure what the comparative weights are.
 All in all though, I think the weight is a good thing.